-6 cabines - 2019
+6 cabines - 2020

-From the luxurious Marina Lanzarote in Arrecife, you can easily plan a tour of the island if you have a week of sailboat rental in front of you.
-Well protected under the wind, the south-east coast of the island will allow you to discover the pretty seaside resorts of Costa Teguise and Puerto del Carmen, this one being easily accessible from the nice port of Puerto Calero.
-To the south the magnificent Marina Rubicon and its swimming pool welcomes you for an unforgettable stop.
-Do not miss the beautiful promenade that takes you from there to Playa Blanca.
-From there, rent a car to visit Timanfaya National Park and get to know the volcanic culture of the island.
-Then set sail early in the morning for a long windward cruise along the north-west coast to Graciosa, passing by the splendid rocks of Famara at sunset.
-Graciosa can be visited only by bike or on foot but a ferry can take you to Orzola if you want to visit the treasures of César Manrique, among which the Mirador del Rio, the Cactus Garden and the incredible cave of Cueva de Los Verdes.
+Departing from the luxurious Marina Lanzarote in Arrecife, you can easily plan a tour of the island if you have a week to spare. sailboat rental in the Canary Islands in front of you.
+Well protected from the wind, the south-east coast of the island will allow you to discover the beautiful seaside resorts of Costa Teguise and Puerto del Carmen, the latter easily accessible from the friendly port of Puerto Calero.
+To the south, the magnificent Rubicon Marina with its swimming pool welcomes you for an unforgettable stopover.
+Don't miss the lovely promenade that leads from here to Playa Blanca.
+Rent a car to visit the Timanfaya National Park and get to know the island's volcanic culture.
+Then set sail early in the morning for a long close-hauled sail along the northwest coast to the Graciosa, passing the Famara rocks, which are beautiful at sunset.
+Graciosa can only be visited by bike or on foot but a ferry can take you to Orzola if you wish to visit the treasures of Caesar Manrique, including the Mirador del Rio, the Cactus Garden and the incredible Cueva de Los Verdes cave..

-Sailboats and catamarans for rent in the Canary Islands can be found at the Lanzarote Marina of Arrecife on the island of Lanzarote and at the Marina del Sur in Las Galletas on the island of Tenerife (click on the map below for more details details) :
+The best sailboats and catamarans for rent in the Canary Islands can be found at the Marina d'Arrecife on the island of Lanzarote and at the Marina del Sur in Las Galletas on the island of Tenerife (click on the map below for more details) :

-Marina Lanzarote - Caleta del Sebo (La Graciosa)- Marina Rubicón - Gran Tarajal (Fuerteventura)- Morro Jable (Fuerteventura)- Puerto de Las Palmas (Gran Canaria)- Marina Santa Cruz (Tenerife) - San Miguel (Tenerife) - Marina del Sur (Tenerife) : 280MN (14 days)
+Marina Lanzarote - Caleta del Sebo (La Graciosa)- Marina Rubicón - Gran Tarajal (Fuerteventura)- Morro Jable (Fuerteventura)- Puerto de Las Palmas (Gran Canaria)- Marina Santa Cruz (Tenerife) - San Miguel (Tenerife) - Marina del Sur (Tenerife) : 280MN (14 jours)